ncdlrey/arduino-oled-display/README.md

 Code and instructions to build a customizable OLED display animation with Arduino Nano.
 Perfect as a creative project, gift, or exciting decoration.

 NOTE: Some code taken from Tigris Li (https://github.com/tigrisli).
-This new code makes use of GIMP to convert animations into bitmaps instead of using Processing to make X Bitmap.
+This new code makes use of GIMP to convert animations into bitmaps instead of using Processing to make X Bitmaps.

 # Materials Used
 - 0.96" OLED Module (I²C, White) - $9.99 CAD Canada Robotix